manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 <!-- example highlight() field syntax -->

-`HIGHLIGHT()` fetches all available full-text fields from document storage and highlights them against the given query.
-It supports field syntax in queries.
-Field text is separated by `field_separator`, which can be changed in the options.
+`HIGHLIGHT()` retrieves all available full-text fields from document storage and highlights them against the provided query.
+Field syntax in queries is supported.
+Field text is separated by `field_separator`, which can be modified in the options.

 <!-- intro -->
 ##### SQL: